deepakjangir94/Facebook-Clone/README.md

  - Storage to store and sync the data
  - Hosting to allow fast and secure hosting for static and dynamic content
  - Google Authentication for full login in the application

+Steps:
+1. Download node.js in your computer.
+2. write "npx create-react-app my-app" command in terminal and enter.
+3. write "cd my-app" command in terminal and enter.
+4. write "npm start" command in terminal and enter.